ccfarr/data-eng-capstone/README.md

 #### Explore the Data

-I explored the three datasets in the staging directory on S3 using three EMR notebooks:
+I explored the three datasets that reside in a staging directory on S3 using EMR notebooks.

 **staging/countries_of_the_world.csv**